corysullivan/sully73.github.io/about.md

 permalink: /about/
 ---

-I'm an iOS Developer leaving in the east coast of Cananda.
+I'm an iOS Developer living on the east coast of Canada.